ghex-org/GHEX/doc_src/scope/scope.rst

 message exchanges: `future based` and `call-back based`.
 The destination of a message is a ``rank``, that identifies a process/context, and a ``tag`` is used to match a receive on that rank.

-Communicators do not direcly communicate to one-another, they rather send a message to a *context* and by using tag-matching the messages are delivered to the proper communicator requesting a particular tag.
+Communicators do not directly communicate to one-another, they rather send a message to a *context* and by using tag-matching the messages are delivered to the proper communicator requesting a particular tag.
 Communicators are mostly needed to increase concurrency, since different channels can be multiplexed or demultiplexed, depending on the characteristics of the transport layer.